Being injured sucks, but I believe that in every negative there is something positive.

 #2 Mastering WOD Modifications

-to not put more weight on the bar
+Listening to the body sometimes means to not put more weight on the bar |

 We turn to our Coaches when we are unsure how to do a movement or if we feel like we need to modify.
 They guide us and advice us.
 Where I train, we can usually chose to do the WOD at one of three levels, with L3=Rx.
 Also, our coaches are not only attentive and knowledgeable but a great resource for ideas and help.